 PERCENTAGE OF “FOCUS ON THE FIVE” CITATIONS

-Effective September 2016, the percentage of citations for the top five causes of collisions was calculated as a percentage of traffic citations.
+Data note: The percentage of citations for the top five causes of collisions is calculated as a share of traffic citations.
 Before September 2016, this calculation was as a percentage of all citations.

-Note that variation in the type of citations is expected across police districts.
-The largest police districts (Bayview, Ingleside, and Taraval) have the most stop signs, whereas denser police districts such as Central, Southern, and Northern have the most signalized intersections, and the Tenderloin police district includes only one stop sign.
+The landscape of each police district contributes to the types of citations issued.
+For example, large police districts (like Bayview, Ingleside, and Taraval) have the most stop signs.
+Dense police districts (like Central, Southern, and Northern) have the most signalized intersections.
+The Tenderloin police district includes only one stop sign.

-SFPD currently has three grant initiatives aimed at increasing traffic safety: one to address driving under the influence, one to address traffic around schools and involving senior citizens, and a Safe Speeds Campaign to address speed enforcement.
+SFPD has three grant initiatives aimed at increasing traffic safety: one to address driving under the influence, one to address traffic around schools and involving senior citizens, and a Safe Speeds Campaign to address speed enforcement.
 The Safe Speeds Campaign is a cooperative effort with the Department of Public Health and the San Francisco Municipal Transportation Agency.
-It includes the purchase of 40 new LIDAR devices for speed enforcement and funds public education and additional hours of speed enforcement for one year beginning in Fall 2016.

 How Performance is Measured